aisling-mol/Mapping-Cognitive-Control-EEG-Signals-Modulating-Real-Time-Musical-Parameters/README.md

-# A) Prototype Colab EEG research script
+# A) Prototype Colab EEG Research Script

 Includes prototype script for EEG research using simulated data via an EDF file